Persecution of Muslims: Sikh Khalsa and Sikh Empire

-Following the Sikh occupation of Samana in 1709, the Sikh army participated in a massacre of the city's residents.
-Ten thousand unarmed Muslim men and women were slain.
-Following the Siege of Sirhind, Banda Singh Bahadur ordered that all men, women, and children should be executed.
-All of the residents of Sirhind, regardless of whether they were men, women, or children were burned alive or slain.
-In December 1757, Sikhs pillaged the Doab and the city of Jullunder.
-During this pillaging, "Children were put to the sword, women were dragged out and forcibly converted to Sikhism", and Mosques were defiled with pigs' blood.
-The body of Nassir Ali was dug out by Sikhs and flesh was thrust into it.

-Sikh forces commanded by Ranjit Singh captured Peshawar and pillaged the city, cutting down the trees for which the city was famous, burning the palace of Bala Hissar and defiling the city's mosques.
 Misr Diwan Chand became the first Hindu governor of Kashmir under Singh and enacted dozens of anti-Muslim laws.
 He raised the tax levels of Muslim subjects, demolished the Jamia Masjid of Srinagar and prohibited cow slaughter.
 The punishment for cow slaughter was the death penalty without any exception.
-Shah Shujah Durrani, the grandson of Ahmad Shah Durrani, wanted to implement similar anti-cow slaughter policies in the Emirate of Afghanistan and with help from Singh and the East India Company regained the Afghan throne and imposed a ban on cow slaughter in Kabul.
+Shah Shuja Durrani, the grandson of Ahmad Shah Durrani, wanted to implement similar anti-cow slaughter policies in the Emirate of Afghanistan and with help from Singh and the East India Company regained the Afghan throne and imposed a ban on cow slaughter in Kabul.

 Sayyid Ahmed Barelvi declared war against Maharaja Ranjit Singh and recruited many Muslims from madrassas.
 However the Yousufzai and Muhammadzai Khawaneen did not like his egalitarian ideals and betrayed Sayyid Ahmed Shahid and his army at the battle of Balakot and supported the Sikh Army in the Battle of Balakote in 1831, and Barelvi's head was severed by the Sikh General Hari Singh Nalwa.

 Muslims still revered Sayyid Ahmed, however he was defeated and killed in the battle by Sikh Army which was commanded by Hari Singh Nalwa and Gulab Singh.
 Raja Aggar Khan of Rajouri was defeated, humiliated by the Sikh Army commander Gulab Singh and was brought to Lahore where he was beheaded by Gulab Singh of Jammu.
 Raja Sultan Khan of Bhimber also met the same fate when he was defeated and captured by the Dogra ruler Gulab Singh and brought to Jammu where he was imprisoned.
 Raja Sultan Khan later died in prison.

+Dutch East India Company

+The Dutch East India Company and Japanese samurai they hired as mercenaries committed genocide against Muslim Bandanese on the Banda islands, quartering in their mosques, humiliating their women and beheading their orang kaya in the conquest of the Banda Islands.